htrc/htrc-feature-reader/README.md

     pip install htrc-feature-reader

 That's it!
 This library is written for Python 2.7 and 3.0+.
 Optional: [installing the development version](#Installing-the-development-version).
+For Python beginners, you'll need [pip](https://pip.pypa.io/en/stable/installing/).

+Given the nature of data analysis, using iPython with Jupyter notebooks for preparing your scripts interactively is a recommended convenience.
+Most basically, it can be installed with `pip install ipython[notebook]` and run with `ipython notebook` from the command line, which starts a session that you can access through your browser.
+If this doesn't work, consult the [iPython documentation](http://ipython.readthedocs.org/).

 ## Usage